Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

 This 1954 black-and-white Hindi movie with memorable songs is a gem by RK Films.
 Bholu and Bela are siblings – orphans who are made to beg by their aunt.
 They befriend John chacha, who teaches them to work at polishing shoes for a living instead.
 The story takes us through many hardships of the brother-sister duo, a chance separation and finally to the happy ending.

-What are your favourite movies to watch with young kids?
+What are your favourite movies to watch with kids?
 Do you believe that movies can be a great tool for teaching kids all about life?

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, you can request to be a Women's Web contributor too!